enso-org/hiring/positions/senior-react-developer.md

 - Familiarity with front-end build tools such as Webpack.
 - Experience with testing tools, both for integration and for front-end (e.g. Selenium).

-It would be a big bonus if you had:
+## It would be a big bonus if you had:
 - Experience with frameworks like Tailwind CSS and Next.js.
+- Any experience with Rust language or willingness of picking it up.

 Avoid [the confidence gap](https://www.forbes.com/sites/womensmedia/2014/04/28/act-now-to-shrink-the-confidence-gap/).
 You don't have to match _all_ of the skills above to apply!